Elias3-gif/Elias3-gif/README.md

 - 👋 Hi, I’m @Elias3-gif
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning computer science
+- 🌱 I’m computer science graduate from Institute Of Accountancy Arusha
 - 💞️ I’m looking to collaborate on web development and programing
-- 📫 How to reach me ...
+- 📫 Contact me on whatsapp +255 673 661 101
-- 😄 Pronouns: ...
+- 😄 Pronouns: Lets Cook together
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Coding For life buddy.

 <!---
 Elias3-gif/Elias3-gif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.